n8willis/opentype-shaping-documents/opentype-shaping-sinhala.md

 ### 5: Applying all remaining substitution features from GSUB ###

 In this stage, the remaining substitution features from the GSUB table are applied.
+In preparation for this stage, glyph sequences should be flagged for possible application of GSUB features in stage 2, step 10.

 The order in which these features are applied is not canonical; they should be applied in the order in which they appear in the GSUB table in the font.

 	init (not used in Sinhala)
 	pres